 A range of strategies are used by teachers to engage children in the writing process, including visual literacy, drama and ‘talk for writing’ techniques.
 Children are given the opportunity to take part in a range of speaking and listening activities in order to gather information, develop their vocabulary or give them concrete experiences to write about.

-From the start of term Kingsthorne Primary School have introduced cursive writing from Nursery to Year 3.
+From the start of term Kingsthorne Primary School have introduced continuous cursive writing from Nursery to Year 4.
 This type of handwriting allows letters to run into one another.
 Cursive writing will enable pupils to write neatly and consistently.
 They will improve in presentation and know where each letter begins (always from the line).
 Cursive writing will continue to be perfected in Key Stage 2 throughout the year.

 Children will receive a special ‘pen license’ in Year 3 when they are successfully and accurately joining all letters.
 This can be revoked at any point if the standard of handwriting deteriorates.
 All handwriting pens have blue ink only.
+Ask your child if they have a pen license.